edgeworx/docs/content/en/docs/cloud/_index.md

 ---
-title: "Darcy Cloud"
+title: "Edgeworx Cloud"
-description: "Docs for Darcy Cloud"
+description: "Docs for Edgeworx Cloud"
 weight: 500
-linkTitle: "Darcy Cloud"
+linkTitle: "Edgeworx Cloud"
 ---

-Darcy Cloud is a platform built on the principle of Infrastructure as Code (IaC) that allows you to manage edge infrastructure and [applications](../more/terminology#application).
+Edgeworx Cloud is a platform built on the principle of Infrastructure as Code (IaC) that allows you to manage edge infrastructure and [applications](../more/terminology#application).
 Developers can deploy, orchestrate and operate containerized [microservice](../apps/microservices.md) applications from the cloud to remote heterogeneous on-premise servers and edge devices.

 Your edge can be comprised of anything from a cloud VM, to a mini datacenter to a Raspberry Pi Zero and everything in between.
-Darcy Cloud makes it easy to deploy and manage across multiple tiers, in different geographies, across diverse networks and behind multiple firewalls.
+Edgeworx Cloud makes it easy to deploy and manage across multiple tiers, in different geographies, across diverse networks and behind multiple firewalls.

 Your application can be just a single microservice or can be a sophisticated multi-tier application,